SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

 * Press and hold the joystick when (re)starting an already registered device.
 * Prior to 2.1, after the LCD display shows "Join Network" and the device is correctly joined to the network, you should see "Reset Success" shown on the LCD display, which indicates a successful factory reset.
 Starting from version 2.1, a factory reset is much faster, simply wait for "Factory resetting" to appear on the screen, and you can release your finger.
 After about 2 seconds, you should see "Reset Success" on the display.
-* Now restart the u-blox device and follow the instructions described in section [Registering the device to the Cumulocity IoT platform](#Connecting_the_C027) to register the device again under your tenant.
+* Now restart the u-blox device and follow the instructions described in section [To register the device to Cumulocity IoT](#Connecting_the_C027) to register the device again under your tenant.

 ### Tips and tricks for developers